spinicist/riesling/docs/data.rst

 * ``volumes`` indicates how many volumes or time-points were acquired in the acquisition.
 * ``echoes`` specifies how many separate echoes were acquired per time-point.

-The final four fields specify the TR and image orientation as required to build a valid NIfTI ouput file.
+The final four fields specify the TR and image orientation as required to build a valid NIfTI output file.

 * ``tr`` The repetition time.
 Should be specified in milliseconds as per NIfTI convention.
 * ``voxel_size`` The nominal voxel-size.
 Should be specified in millimeters as per NIfTI/ITK convention.